GCV9HTD/Driver-Drowsiness-Detection-using-GRU-with-CNN-features/README.md

 * parse_xml.py : Parses the train/test XML dataset files for eyes-only landmark coordinates.

-* train_shape_predictor.py : Accepts the parsed XML files to train our shape predictor with dlib, saves custom shape predictor with .dat file extension.
+* train_shape_predictor.py : Accepts the parsed XML files to train shape predictor with dlib, saves custom shape predictor with .dat file extension.

 * evaluate_shape_predictor.py : Calculates the Mean Average Error (MAE) of our custom shape predictor to test and validate our model.